-Kawasaki C-2 (previously known as XC-2) is an advanced military transport aircraft designed and being manufactured by Japan-based Kawasaki Heavy Industries (KHI).
-The aircraft is suitable for military as well as commercial transport.
+Kawasaki C-2 (previously known as XC-2) is an advanced military transport aircraft designed and manufactured by Japan-based Kawasaki Heavy Industries (KHI).
+The aircraft is suitable for military and commercial transport.
 It is being built to meet the requirements of the Japan Air Self-Defense Force (JASDF).

-The XC-2 is derived from the Kawasaki C-1 transport aircraft.
-Approximately 40 XC-2s are scheduled to be manufactured initially.
+The C-2 is a derivative of the Kawasaki C-1 transport aircraft.
+Approximately 40 C-2s are scheduled to be manufactured initially.

-Kawasaki has built two prototypes of the XC-2.
+Kawasaki built two prototypes of the C-2 by 2010.
 The maiden flight of the first prototype took place at Kakamigahara in Gifu Prefecture in January 2010, and was delivered to the JASDF in March 2010.

 The second prototype completed its maiden flight in January 2011, and was delivered to the JASDF in March 2011.
 The first serial production aircraft was delivered to the JASDF in June 2016.
 The first flight of the third prototype took place in May 2016.